 The Board is structured to maintain an appropriate balance of independent directors and to support a suitable degree of separation from the management of the Company.
-The Board currently consists of four directors, with the Chairman and one other director being fully independent.
+The Board currently consists of four directors, with two directors being fully independent.

 Details of the qualifications and experience of the directors are included in the Directors' Report attached to the Financial Statements.